Why Choose Cedars-Sinai Marina del Rey Hospital for Hematuria Treatment?

 - Corn silk: when taken in the form of tea, it may prevent inflammation of the kidneys.
 It is also a diuretic and reduces edema.

 - Marshmallow root: it reduces inflammation of the kidneys and urinary tract.

 - Cranberries: it protects the urinary tract walls from organisms like E. coli.

 Hematuria can be prevented by following certain measures:

 Are you suffering from hematuria?
-For any questions, information or guidance related to hematuria treatment, get in touch with our specialty-trained, skilled physicians at Marina Del Rey Hospital.
+For any questions, information, or guidance related to hematuria treatment, get in touch with our specialty-trained, skilled physicians at Cedars-Sinai Marina del Rey Hospital.